Reuse Custom Code in Stateflow Charts

 .

 Both of these files are located in the same folder that contains the model.
 To access custom code files in a different folder, use relative path names.
-For more information, see Specify Relative Paths to Your Custom Code.
+For more information, see Specify Relative Paths to Custom Code.

 When you simulate the model, Stateflow compiles the source file and the chart into a single S-function MEX file.
-Because the custom definitions appear at the top of the generated machine header file sf_custom_sfun.h
+Because the custom definitions appear at the top of the generated machine header file sf_custom_header.h

 , every chart in the model can access the custom code during simulation.

-Configure Custom Code for Your Model
+Configure Custom Code

 Specify Custom Code Settings for Simulation

-To configure your model to access custom code during simulation, use the Simulation Target pane of the Configuration Parameters dialog box.
+To configure your model to access custom code during simulation, follow these steps.

 In the Simulation Target pane, in the Code Information tab, specify these parameters: